kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

 n-2 kubelet without this feature will default to the old behaviour, using the pod-level `terminationGracePeriodSeconds`.

+Feature gate will be removed from kubelet in 1.22, ensuring support for n-2 version skew on a 1.24+ API server.

-Only when feature gate is enabled for all components will we use the new field.
+Only when feature gate is enabled for all components will we use the new field, so we delay defaulting the feature flag on until then.

 ## Production Readiness Review Questionnaire